nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 1b.
 Managera could not find the participant.

     * 1b1.
-Managera shows an error message stating that the participant does not exist.
+Managera shows an error message stating that the participant was not found.

       Use case resumes at step 1.